 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
+This is covered in detail during induction and on an annual basis.

-All staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
-Staff will maintain appropriate confidentiality whilst liaising with the DLS and children's social care.
+All staff know what to do if a child is raising concerns or makes a disclosure of abuse, neglect and/or exploitation.
+Staff will maintain appropriate confidentiality whilst liaising with the DSL and children's social care.
 Staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.